matijars/Angular---Netflix-clone/README.md

 <h2>About the project</h2>

-  <p>A <b>Matflix</b> website is a Netflix clone developed in Angular framework.
-It is a movie and tv show database where user can brows and search media shows.
-It has integrated signup and login functionalities using Firebase including Google Sign in.
-Utilized TMDB API to fetch data.</p>
+  <p>A <b>Matflix</b> is a Netflix clone developed using the Angular framework.
+It is a movie and TV show database where users can browse and search for media content.
+The website features integrated signup and login functionalities using Firebase, including Google Sign-In.
+Data is fetched utilizing the TMDB API.</p>

 <p>Credits for the design goes to <a href='https://www.netflix.com'>Netflix</a></p>